 Alec Young, managing director, global markets research, FTSE Russell:

-Learn more information on FTSE Russell US & global Indexes.
+Get more information on the Russell US Indexes.